DataDog/apps/docs/en/programming-model.md

 ## Menu Items

-Custom menu items may be provided as part of the `dashboard_cog_menu` and `widget_context_menu` features.
-In both cases, menu items may be provided in two formats:
+Custom menu items may be provided as part of the `dashboard_cog_menu` feature.
+Menu items may be provided in two formats:

 **Link items:**